tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 Below you can find various trivial or real-world implementations of this pattern:

 * [reducer](reducer.js): a trivial example of a parallel reducer of random integer numbers

+## Considerations ##

+### Race conditions ###

+In parallel programming the most critical part is to keep consistency to the shared context between every task, as JavaScript engine implementations are single-threaded environments there is not need to use techniques such as locks, mutuxes and the like.
+But the possibility of race conditions is **not guaranteed** to not happen even in such a single thread context.
+So you have to double check the computations taking place within a task running in parallel and the delay it takes to return its result to the others.